-- \ Radiator's size and capacity are on par with those found on current litre-class supersport models, but it offers superior cooling performance because it flows approximately 1.5x more air than other bikes.
-This was found to be more effective than simply increasing the size of the radiator. - \ Airflow is facilitated by the compact side-cowl design, and except for the small under cowls, having the lower part of the engine open to the air was designed to pull hot air out.
+- Radiator's size and capacity are on par with those found on current litre-class supersport models, but it offers superior cooling performance because it flows approximately 1.5x more air than other bikes.
+This was found to be more effective than simply increasing the size of the radiator. - Airflow is facilitated by the compact side-cowl design, and having the lower part of the engine open to the air was designed to pull hot air out